 Compared to acyclovir, which is also used as an antiviral herpes medication, valacyclovir has a far higher level of bioavailability, meaning more of the drug will make it into your body than other herpes drugs that are broken down by the liver.

-Valacyclovir treats several species of the herpes virus, ranging from HSV-1 and HSV-2 to VZV (chickenpox), the Epstein–Barr virus (known as HHV-4, which is associated with some forms of cancer) and cytomegalovirus (CMV).
+Valacyclovir treats both symptoms and outbreaks of several species of the herpes virus, ranging from HSV-1 and HSV-2 to VZV (chickenpox), the Epstein–Barr virus (known as HHV-4, which is associated with some forms of cancer) and cytomegalovirus (CMV).

-Of these viruses, valacyclovir is most effective against HSV, making it one of the most widely prescribed drugs for people with herpes.
+Of these viruses, valacyclovir is most effective against HSV, making it one of the most widely prescribed drugs for people infected with the herpes virus.

 Valacyclovir is an extremely well studied medication, with a huge amount of scientific evidence to back up its efficacy and safety record.
 It’s used to treat people of all ages, from children that suffer from chickenpox to adults with cold sores and recurrent genital herpes.

-Since it was introduced in the 1980s, valacyclovir has been widely used to successfully control and treat herpes, so much so that it and similar drugs are listed as the “gold standard” in herpes treatment in studies.
+Since it was introduced in the 1980s, valacyclovir has been widely used to successfully control and treat the symptoms of herpes, so much so that it and similar drugs are listed as the “gold standard” in herpes treatment in studies.